Philosophy of Friedrich Nietzsche: Jews, nationalism and European identity

-Nietzsche broke with his publisher in 1886 in opposition to the latter's anti-Semitic stances; he was already dissatisfied because Schmeitzner's political engagement in Anti-Jewish Alliance was the reason for delayed publication of Zarathustra.
-His rupture with Richard Wagner, expressed in The Case of Wagner and Nietzsche contra Wagner, both of which he wrote in 1888, had much to do with Wagner's endorsement of pan-Germanism and anti-Semitism – and also of his rallying to Christianity.
-In a March 29, 1887 letter to Theodor Fritsch, Nietzsche mocked anti-Semites, Fritsch, Eugen Dühring, Wagner, Ebrard, Adolf Wahrmund, and the leading advocate of pan-Germanism, Paul de Lagarde, who would become, along with Wagner and Houston Chamberlain, the main official influences of Nazism.
+Nietzsche broke with his publisher in 1886 in opposition to the latter's antisemitic stances; he was already dissatisfied because Schmeitzner's political engagement in Anti-Jewish Alliance was the reason for delayed publication of Zarathustra.
+His rupture with Richard Wagner, expressed in The Case of Wagner and Nietzsche contra Wagner, both of which he wrote in 1888, had much to do with Wagner's endorsement of pan-Germanism and antisemitism – and also of his rallying to Christianity.
+In a March 29, 1887 letter to Theodor Fritsch, Nietzsche mocked antisemites, Fritsch, Eugen Dühring, Wagner, Ebrard, Adolf Wahrmund, and the leading advocate of pan-Germanism, Paul de Lagarde, who would become, along with Wagner and Houston Chamberlain, the main official influences of Nazism.
 This 1887 letter to Fritsch ended by: "And finally, how do you think I feel when the name Zarathustra is mouthed by anti-Semites?"
-He admitted that his Thus Spoke Zarathustra was read and positively reviewed almost only by Wagnerians and anti-Semites who also unsuccessfully tried to win him to their cause.
+He admitted that his Thus Spoke Zarathustra was read and positively reviewed almost only by Wagnerians and antisemites who also unsuccessfully tried to win him to their cause.
 However, his philosophy actually started to attract a significant number of Jewish admirers and he established correspondence with some of them.

 Peter Gast would "correct" Nietzsche's writings even after the philosopher's breakdown, and hence without his approval.

 Nietzsche heavily criticized his sister and her husband, Bernhard Förster, speaking harshly against the "anti-Semitic canaille":

 I've seen proof, black on white, that Herr Dr. Förster has not yet severed his connection with the anti-Semitic movement ...
 Since then I've had difficulty coming up with any of the tenderness and protectiveness I've so long felt toward you.
 The separation between us is thereby decided in really the most absurd way.
 Have you grasped nothing of the reason why I am in the world? ...
 Now it has gone so far that I have to defend myself hand and foot against people who confuse me with these anti-Semitic canaille; after my own sister, my former sister, and after Widemann more recently have given the impetus to this most dire of all confusions.
 After I read the name Zarathustra in the anti-Semitic Correspondence my forbearance came to an end.
 I am now in a position of emergency defense against your spouse's Party.
 These accursed anti-Semite deformities shall not sully my ideal!!